 For the purposes of insolvency proceedings, a transaction at an undervalue involves a gift or transaction which involves the failure of consideration.
+It is known as an Antecedent Transaction.
 Alternatively, it can also be defined as a transaction with a “person for a consideration the value of which, in money or money’s worth, is significantly less than the value, in money or money’s worth, of the consideration provided …”.

 In simple terms, a transaction at an undervalue is a transaction which leads to an individual or a company or some other legal structure receiving something, considerably less than that which they ought to have received.
-In the context of insolvency proceedings, a transaction at an undervalue will arise in the 2 years prior to the onset of insolvency, when it is given to a party connected to the person or company that is providing the transaction at an undervalue.
+In the context of insolvency proceedings, a transaction at an undervalue will arise in the 2 years prior to the onset of insolvency (capable in personal bankruptcy cases of extending to 5 years), when it is given to a party connected to the person or company that is providing the transaction at an undervalue.

 From the point of view of insolvency proceedings, a transaction at an undervalue will not be a problem if it is provided at a time when the company or individual is solvent.
 However, it will be a relevant time if the individual or company becomes insolvent as a consequence of entering into the transaction at an undervalue.